OpenClassrooms/UseCase/README.md

 <a name="install-nocomposer"/>

 ## Usage
-A classic Use Case in Use Case looks like this:
+A classic Use Case in Clean architecture style looks like this:

 ```php